 To set the proper expectations, Tulum is not glamorous.
 While the structural designs are wow-inducing with their wooden frames, birds nests designs, ropes, hemp and greenery, the hotels and restaurants which line the road, are mostly without electricity, so diesel generators noisily groan all day and night to keep the lights on and the AC running.
 The beach has no adequate sewer system, so the smell of sewage will often waft up into your nostrils as you’re enjoying your $12 Mezcal drink under a canopy tree courtyard covered with string lights and dream catchers while you make every attempt to ward off the many mosquitoes that make their presence very known around the region of your legs.

 Some places have a life cycle which goes from hidden gem, to newly discovered, to popular, and then ultimately overrun and burned out.
 It’s unclear where exactly Tulum falls in this life cycle, but it feels somewhere near the end, at least for that stretch of beach.
 To be clear, what I described above is only the one stretch of beach where all the parties, nightlife and boutique hotels are.
 I don’t want to discourage you from visiting Tulum, because you can still have a unique and wonderful experience in this beautiful place.
-What I described above does not encompass the entirety of Tulum.
+What I described above does not encompass the entirety of Tulum in any way.
 We actually really enjoyed our time there, but Tulum Beach Road was a one-and-done experience for us.
 Alas, there are other things to see, do and eat around Tulum.

 Where to Eat in Tulum